-Consistency within Hill's criteria of causality

-Consistency within Hill's criteria of causality means that when there is a real, causal connection, the result should be repeatable.
+Consistency within Hill's criteria of Causality-1

-- □ In other words, different studies using different methods and populations should find the same or similar association between the cause and the effect. - For instance, if smoking causes lung cancer, then we would expect to see a consistent relationship between smoking and lung cancer in different countries, time periods, and study designs. - A concrete sample for this criterion is the [Lung Health Study], which followed more than 5,000 smokers for five years and found that those who quit smoking had a lower risk of lung cancer than those who continued to smoke.
+- Consistency within Hill's criteria of causality means that when there is a real, causal connection, the result should be repeatable. - ☐ In other words, different studies using different methods and populations should find the same or similar association between the cause and the effect. - □ For instance, if smoking causes lung cancer, then we would expect to see a consistent relationship between smoking and lung cancer in different countries, time periods, and study designs.